CastellaniLab/EpigeneticAgePipeline/README.md

 ### Introduction to Residual Generation

 This section describes the proccess of residual generation adjusted for relevant common covariates.
 The function constructs a formula string for the linear model based on the presence of the variables “Row”, “Column”, “Slide”, and “Batch” in Sample_Sheet.csv, as available.
-If you have access to these variables in your Sample_Sheet.csv, make sure to append "@@@2" to each variable,  and be mindful of capitalization.
 More information on using these variables can be found in Usage Guidelines.

 #### Dynamic Formula Construction for Linear Models
 Based on the available data variables, the function dynamically constructs the formula for the linear model.
 Below are the possible formulae: